In this article, we are going to discuss Trekking In Nepal with kids.

 6. Do not forget to carry a sun hat.
 Sunscreen with high SPF is also necessary.
 Carry polarized sunglasses to protect your eyes.

-7. Carry snacks like biscuits, chips for your children before trekking.
+7. Carry snacks like biscuits, chips for your children before Trekking in Nepal with Kids.
 You will find snacks on the trekking route also.
 It is better to carry it beforehand.

-9. Don’t forget to bring your children favorite toys.
+9. Don’t forget to bring your children’s favorite toys.
 Carry games like cards, ludo for the children to play with during breaks.
-Also carry color pens and books.
+Also, carry color pens and books.

 10. Customize and extend the length of your trip as required.
 Plan extra days to cover unexpected delays.

 11. Take proper acclimatization days to prevent altitude sickness.
 Stay and keep your kids hydrated.